-The West Fork White River Regional Conservation Partnership Program (RCPP) is a voluntary program designed to help landowners in the West Fork of the White River watershed implement conservation and land management practices on their property to protect water quality in our region.
+The West Fork-White River Initiative is a voluntary program designed to help landowners in the West Fork of the White River watershed implement conservation and land management practices on their property to protect water quality in our region.
 These practices also help protect property value.
 The project is coordinated by the Watershed Conservation Resource Center and funded in part by the National Resource Conservation Service (NRCS), an initiative of the U.S. Department of Agriculture.

 Northwest Arkansas Land Trust is a key partner in the program, working with landowners in this project area to permanently conserve their land through conservation easements or fee simple acquisitions.
 This voluntary program is available to landowners in approximately one-third of the West Fork White River Watershed.
 This section of the river was identified as the highest priority for conservation action after a comprehensive river assessment conducted by the Watershed Conservation Resource Center.